martina-lavanya/fastder/notes/git_commands.md

 diverging branches:
 git pull --rebase origin cpp_development

+git merge origin/cpp_development (to keep both remote and local changes. will run without further inputs if there are no changes in the same file)

 remove folder from remote
 1. add to .gitignore
 2. git rm -r --cached <folder> (don't forget --cached, otherwise local deletion as well!)